-- The selling securityholders with respect to the shares of common stock covered by this prospectus. - IBM, EJ Financial Investments V,L.P and certain other institutional investors owning or having the right to acquire 4,030,649 shares of common stock.
-These investors have agreed that they will not exercise these registration rights prior to May 21, 1999. - Holders of warrants to purchase 195,675 shares of common stock issued in connection with our European offering in November 1997 have demand and piggyback registration rights for those shares. - The holder of warrants to purchase 32,465 shares of common stock has piggyback registration rights for those shares, fully subordinated to the registration rights of our other securityholders.
+- holders of our convertible preferred stock with respect to the shares of common stock they may acquire upon conversion of the preferred stock and exercise of warrants. - IBM, EJ Financial Investments V,L.P. and certain other institutional investors owning or having the right to acquire 3,616,465 shares of common stock. - holders of warrants to purchase 203,041 shares of common stock issued in connection with our European offering in November 1997 have demand and piggyback registration rights for those shares.